uktrade/copilot-tools/README.md

 ![](https://codebuild.eu-west-2.amazonaws.com/badges?uuid=eyJlbmNyeXB0ZWREYXRhIjoiS2t1L3UvQmVTbXZsOTVIOWxGanpwTTh4b3BNcUR4c0dNN2NoSUpGcVkzN0JEOFpvc2kwL2pGVC91TXNVcjFNK0d5eExia0R2SS9lZUhuWTZQOTlieVY0PSIsIml2UGFyYW1ldGVyU3BlYyI6Im5tS0pUVEwvT204WXdxT2wiLCJtYXRlcmlhbFNldFNlcmlhbCI6MX0%3D&branch=main)

-## Deprecated

-This package has been deprecated.
-Please switch to using [dbt-platform-helper](https://pypi.org/project/dbt-platform-helper/).

 ## Using the dbt-copilot-tools package

 See [the package documentation](https://github.com/uktrade/copilot-tools/blob/main/commands/README.md) for detail on what the package is and how to use it.